xpipe-io/xpipe-io.github.io/docs/cli/basics.md

    Changes the daemon operation mode.
    Can be useful to manually let the daemon run in the background.

-Note that for everyday work these commands are not needed.
+Note that for everyday work, these commands are not needed.